Our Work

 The Racial Healing & Resourcing Cohort supports BIPOC educators through healing-centered professional development.
 This experience centers individual and collective racial healing and resourcing as necessary practices in order to sustain our commitments to practicing healing, justice, and liberation in our classrooms, schools, and learning spaces.

-Chicago Public Schools and Umuwi Anti-Racist Teaching Cohort
+Chicago Public Schools & Umuwi Anti-Racist Teaching Cohort

 Community of practice cohort for CPS K-12 social studies teachers committed to anti-racist teaching that builds, deepens and expands everyone's individual and collective beliefs, understandings, skills, and resiliency to embody courageous, healing-centered, anti-racist praxis--rooted in love, self-work, stories and solidarity--in hostile and repressive political times.